Wei2624/Wei2624.github.io/_MachineLearning/sv_generative_model.md

 ## 4.2 GDA and Logistic Regression

-If $P(x\lvert y)$ is multivariate gaussian with shared covariance, then $P(y\lvert x)$ follows a logistic function.
-If $P(x\lvert y)$ is Possion with different $\lambda$, then $P(y\lvert x)$ also follows a logistic function.
+How is GDA is related with logistic regression?
+We can see that if $P(x\lvert y)$ above is multivariate gaussian with shared covariance, then we can calculate $P(y\lvert x)$ and find out that it follows a logistic function.
+Similarly, if $P(x\lvert y)$ is Possion with different $\lambda$, then $P(y\lvert x)$ also follows a logistic function.
 It means that GDA requires a strong assumption that data of each class can be modeled with a gaussian with shared covariance.
-However, GDA will fit better and train faster if assumptions are correct.
+However, GDA will fit better and train faster if this assumption is correct.

 On the other side, if assumption cannot be made, logistic regression is less sensitive.
-For example, Poisson can be replaced with gaussian also leading to logistic regression.
+So you can directly use logistic regression without touching Gaussian assumption or Possion assumption.

 # 5 Naive Bayes